srgzx/wallop/Docker/README.md

 5.) docker build . -t wallop

+  This will take some time (~720 seconds) as ffmpeg is manually compiled from source to use AAC, there may be a workaround not sure

 6.) docker run --rm --name wallop -v /path/to/config.toml:/wallop/config/config.toml -p 8888:8888 wallop

   Make sure to change the above path, and make sure it's an absolute path ^ (Ex: /Volumes/MyDrive/config.toml:/wallop/config/config.toml)